Go to Page Section:

 Technicians also help other departments in Fish and Game by collecting data on fish, wildlife, and plants.

-In order to qualify for a wildlife technician position a person must have at least half a year of experience working in a forestry or wildlife park.
+To qualify for a wildlife technician position, a person must have at least half a year of experience working in a forestry or wildlife park.

 A person with a year of experience in the construction or mechanical fields will also be considered for these positions.